Joash09/MNIST_FPGA/README.md

 ## TODO:

-* Compile model to FPGA
+* Compile model to FPGA (currently resource usage is larger than any FPGA I own)
 * Write up a testbench for Vivado simulation